RenderNode

 If a render node requires the view to be redrawn, for example because data has changed, it must call this function.
 This will trigger a single frame to be rendered.
 For continuous rendering, e.g. during animations, requestRender can be called in every frame from within render.
 It is important to note that calling requestRender() should be avoided if frame content stays the same for performance reasons.

-Render requests are throttled to allow continuous background animations and do not affect SceneView.updating.
+Render requests are throttled to allow continuous background animations, and they do not affect SceneView.updating.

 resetWebGLState